 · Enabling all stakeholders to understand the intrinsic value of a company, including both the tangible and intangible assets.

 The answer to this question is simple – all.
 No matter the size of your enterprise, there is something that you can do to make the world a better place.
+All about HKEX ESG reporting guide.
 This is why you should join the rest of the globe in this noble cause.
 Although not mandatory, some countries are adopting policies for encouraging ESG reporting in their jurisdictions.
 Some initiatives and standards adopted towards it include:

 · Carbon Disclosure Project (CDP).